Ex-CSJ leader heads clean water project

 “In our day-to-day lives and the privilege we enjoy here in the United States, we forget that there are people in the world, children and families, who suffer from preventable, water-borne diseases because they don’t have access to safe water,” she said.

-Other PWW project include sanitation projects in schools and menstrual hygiene programs in some communities where they work.
+Other PWW projects include sanitation projects in schools and menstrual hygiene programs in some communities where they work.

 The projects are supported by in-country staff, Scott said.
 Funding comes from a combination of donors and grants.